Florian Heider's homepage

 Uses the natural experiment of staggered changes in corporate income tax rates across U.S. states and time to show that tax considerations are a first-order determinant of firms’ capital structure choices.
-Contrary to standard trade-off theory, the tax sensitivity of leverage is asymmetric (firms do not reduce leverage in response to tax cuts) and leverage exhibits hysteresis.
+Contrary to static trade-off theory, the tax sensitivity of leverage is asymmetric (firms do not reduce leverage in response to tax cuts) and leverage exhibits hysteresis.

 Analyzes optimal hedging contracts between a protection buyer and protection sellers.
 Such contracts may turn into liabilities and undermine incentives of protection sellers not to take risks.
 Margins help to restore incentives.

 featured in Financial Times Alphaville (11.1.2012)

 Asymmetric information about banks' illiquid assets leads to a malfunctioning of unsecured interbank markets where banks smooth idiosyncratic liquidity shocks.

 Short-termism in stock market leads to more stock-based CEO compensation, worse incentives and lower firm performance.